opensearch-project/documentation-website/_api-reference/ingest-apis/create-update-ingest.md

 # Create or update a pipeline

 Creating an ingest pipeline is a vital step in streamlining your data processing workflow.
-For example, you can enhance data quality, automate date processing tasks, and ensure your dta is prepared and optimized for downstream use.
+For example, you can enhance data quality, automate data processing tasks, and ensure your data is prepared and optimized for downstream use.

 Use the following path and HTTP method to create or update pipelines in OpenSearch.